kubernetes/cloud-provider-vsphere/docs/vcpctl.md

 ```

 1. It creates a solution user base on the certification provided by `--cert`
-2. It creates a default role with name of `k8s-vcp-default`, and grants it with minimual permissions.
+2. It creates a default role with name of `k8s-vcp-default`, and grants it with minimal permissions.
 3. It checks the vm which is used for k8s cluster nodes, enabling uuid attribute.